 CSPC DEACON NEWS:

 The Deacons BLESSING BOX is located outside of the church by the parking lot entrance.
 This blessing box is for people to leave what they can and take what they need.
-Some of the items that can be left in the blessing box is canned goods, soups, fruits and vegetables; nonperishable food items.
-Hygiene products, feminine items, soap, shampoo, coats, gloves for winter, small household items and much more.
+Some of the items that can be left in the blessing box is canned goods, soups, fruits and vegetables; nonperishable food items, bottled water and drinks, Hygiene products, feminine items, soap, shampoo, coats, gloves for winter, small household items and much more.

 The Deacons are requesting yarn and plastic knitting needles and crochet hooks for the inmates at the Prison, who are making stocking hats, etc. for the Veterans living on the streets and homeless children.
 This is a very worthy cause.
 Their supplies are getting low, so any donations will be greatly appreciated!
 Phyllis delivered the supplies to the prison.